 Apperson Street Elementary School

-- Apperson Street Elementary School's student population of 406 students has declined by 8% over five school years.
+- Apperson Street Elementary School's student population of 439 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|